Education - Mary MacKillop Today

 ‘Education is possibly the best tool we have for tackling poverty.
 Literacy is at the heart of education and is a basic human right that we all deserve.
 When people have the chance to learn basic life and literacy skills economies grow faster and poverty rates decline.
 Everyone needs the opportunity to receive a quality education.’
 World Literacy Foundation April 2012

 Mary MacKillop Today Scholarship GraduatesEducation is more than learning to read and write; it is one of the most vital investments a nation can make in its people and their future.
 As well as being a fundamental human right, it is a well-known fact that education is a powerful driver of development, allowing individuals to reach their full potential and contribute positively to society.
-According to UNESCO, education is one of the strongest instruments a country can have to help reduce poverty, improve health outcomes, and achieve gender equality, peace, and stability[6].
+According to The World Bank, education is a human right, a powerful driver of development, and one of the strongest instruments for reducing poverty and improving health, gender equality, peace, and stability[6].

 Education has the power to transforms lives.
 For example, if all students in low-income countries left school with basic reading skills, 171 million people could be lifted out of poverty, equal to a 12% cut in global poverty.[7]
 Children of educated mothers are more likely to be vaccinated and less likely to be stunted because of malnourishment[8], and if all mothers completed primary education, maternal deaths would be reduced by two-thirds, saving 189,000 lives.[9]